fpringle/cybotify_mvp/README.md

         \q
     ```

+5. open pg_hba.conf at one of
+    - /etc/postgresql/12/main/pg_hba.conf
+    - /usr/local/var/postgres/pg_hba.conf

-5. open /etc/postgresql/12/main/pg_hba.conf and change "peer" to "md5" on this line:
+    and change "peer"/"trust" to "md5" on this line:
     ```
         # "local" is for Unix domain socket connections only
         local   all             all                                     peer    <--- change to md5